workshopdemos/teambuild/README.md

 ./exportz --environment DEV --system DOGGOS --subsystem CUST0## --sn 1 --base-url http://10.1.2.120:6002/EndevorService/api/v2  --instance ENDEVOR --user cust0## --dataset-hlq 'CUST0##.BLDZ.DOGGOS' --ssh-port 2022

 Replace ## in the above command with your User ID number.
-The command will prompt for a password.
+The command run will prompt for a password.
 The instructor will share the password during the session.

 Sharing couple of examples:
 Example 1: If you are assinged User 21, then the command will be: